Qinwang1993/CMPE-283/Assignment_3/README.md

 • Modify the kernel code with the assignment functionality:

-• Create a user-mode program that performs various CPUID instructions required to test your assignment
+• Create a user-mode program that performs various CPUID instructions required to test the assignment

 • Verify proper output